Will Deer Walk With The Wind

 Hunters, keen on the information above, can use such knowledge to their advantage.
 This is done primarily through thoughtful stand placement.

-Knowing that most deer will vary their route of travel depending upon the prevailing wind direction, a hunter can hang stands to align with anticipated movements for the most common wind direction in a given area.
+Knowing that most deer will vary their travel route depending upon the prevailing wind direction, a hunter can hang stands to align with anticipated movements for the most common wind direction in a given area.

-This allows a hunter to intercept deer as they move with the wind at their face.
-However, it is also important to hang a backup stand suitable for use on days when the wind is blowing from an opposing direction.
+This allows you to intercept deer as they move with the wind at their face.
+However, hanging a backup stand suitable for use on days when the wind is blowing from an opposing direction is also important.

-During the rut, a hunter can use this information to leverage their chance at a shot opportunity.
+During the rut, you can use this information to leverage their chance at a shot opportunity.
 Knowing that bucks will be scent-checking doe bedding areas, it stands to reason that the highest area of buck movement will be along trails downwind of such sites.

 This can be an especially deadly tactic when attempting to hunt mature whitetails during this period.